-- The two functions impose limitations on the word RAM mode.

-To use the coordinate conversion function, the word RAM mode must be "2 M," while the full graphics function requires the "1 M/1 M" word RAM mode. - Stamp data is necessary.

-Just as fix data is divided into blocks, the data must be divided into sections called stamps, consisting of 16 x 16 or 32 x 32 dots, for processing using the numeric function.
-This naturally necessitates associated map data, and sufficient RAM must be available to accommodate it all.
-Note that, as is the case with blocks, RAM capacity can be conserved by using the same spots extensively. - (3) Audio Functions Simply using CD as the data storage medium means that the system's audio capabilities are substantially more powerful than those of the GERESIE.
-Though the system is not really suitable for dedicated audio applications, it still is capable of performance on a par with inexpensive CD-tuner-cassette units currently on the market. - CD-DA is the name of the standard for the conventional music CD.
-It is based on specifications published in the international Red Book of standards.
-In a nutshell, CD-DA compact discs must use a sampling frequency of 44.1 kHz, 18-bit quantization and two audio channels (stereo).

-Naturally, MEGA-CD conforms with these (Red Book) specifications, allowing users to play commercially available music CDs with no risk of damage.
+- @ The two functions impose limitations on the word RAN mode.
+To use the coordinate conversion function, the word RAH mode aust be '2 N." while the full graphics function requires the '1 M/1 M' word RAN mode. - (5) Stamp data is necessary.
+Just as fix data is divided into blocks. the data must be divided into sections called stamps, consisting of 16 x 16 or 32 x 32 dots, for processing using the numeric function.
+This naturally necessitates associated map data, and sufficient RAH must be available to accommodate it all.
+Note that, as is the case with blocks, RAM capacity can be conserved by using the same spots extensively. - (3) Audio Functions Simply using CD as the data storage medium means that the system's and in capabilities are substantially more powerful than those of the GENESIS.
+Though the system is not really suitable for dedicated and to applications, it still is capable of performance on a par with inexpensive CD tamer-cassette units currently on the market. - (3-1) CD-DA (digital compact audio disc) CD-DA is the name of the standard for the gonventional music CD It is based on specifications published in the interpational Red Book of standards.
+In a nutshell, CD-DA compact discs must use a sampling frequency of 44.1 kHz, 16-bit quantization and two audio channels (stereo).
+Naturally, MEGA-CD conforms with these (Red Book) specifications, allowing users to play commercially available music the with no risk of damage.
 Twelve-centimeter CD-ROH disks conforming to the CD-DA standard can contain up to 75 minutes of music, as is the case with regular audio CDs.

-MEGA-CD game disks, however, can contain a maximum of only 60 minutes of music due to special Sega stipulations necessitated by a variety of factors.
+MEGA-CD game disks, however, can contain a maximum of only 60 minutes of. ausic due to special Sega sulpulations recessitated by a variety of factors.
 MEGA-CD also conforms to yet another international standard: CD-ROM (Yellow Book).
-This standard provides for the storage of programs and design data on the CD-ROM disk, but since CD-DA and CD-ROM areas cannot overlap, the available CD-ROM capacity must be divided between them.
-In other words, the maximum 60 minutes of music space is reduced by however much space is required to hold the game data.
+This standard provides for the storage of programs and design data on the CD-ROM disk, but since CD-DA and CD-ROM areas cannot overlap, the available CD-RGM capacity must be divided between them.
+In other words, the maximum 80 minutes of music space is reduced by however much space is required to hold the game data.

-(3-2) 8-channel Stereo PCH Sound Source

-PCH stands for 'pulse code modulation,' one of the commonly used digital recording methods.
+(3-2) 8-channel Stereo PCN Sound Source PCK stands for 'pulse code modulation.' one of the commonly used digital recording methods.
 It slices the audio waveform up at regular intervals (the sampling frequency), the wave amplitude is digitized (converted into a number) and the resulting data is stored.
 In this way music can be recorded and played back.
-The thinner the slices (the higher the sampling frequency) the smaller the bits of sound (higher frequencies) that can be recorded and the greater the playback fidelity to the original.
+The thinner the slices (the higher the sumpling frequency) the smaller the bits of sound (higher frequencies) that can be recorded and the greater the playback fidelity to the original.
 This is because a higher sampling frequency results in less error between the actual wave amplitude and the recorded data, and therefore less distortion.